How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 Luxury Brands Over $50M Annual Revenue

-Mature luxury brands with $50M+ revenue typically spend 5-8% of digital.
+Mature luxury brands with $50M+ revenue typically spend 5–8% on digital.
 Established brand equity reduces reliance on paid acquisition.

 Brands at this scale have sophisticated attribution models and can measure incremental ROI precisely.
-They allocate budget by channel based on LTV, not just immediate ROAS.
+They allocate budget by channel based on lifetime value, not just immediate ROAS.

 Luxury brands rarely allocate budget evenly across channels.
-The ideal split depends on your sales model.
+The ideal split depends on your sales model, audience, and where the majority of revenue originates.
+The table below shows recommended budget allocation by luxury segment.

 Common Budget Mistakes Luxury Brands Make